Protocols Based on Findings of the Ear Swab Stain and Physical Examination.

 Mild infections can be managed with medications alone.
 These medications need to have a combination of anti-inflammatory and anti-fungal activity.
 Most, first-time infections may be managed with Otomax®, Mometamax®, or Panalog®, but moderate or severe infections should be managed more aggressively with a Lotrimin® containing solution.
 Hydrocortisone with 3 cc Lotrimin® is recommended in these cases.
 Synotic® with Lotrimin® may be used in pets with allergic otitis and secondary yeast infection.

 The ears need to be cleaned prior to therapy.
 This cleaning may require sedation depending on the nature of the pet and severity of the disease.
 Most severe or reoccurring infections should be thoroughly cleaned under general anesthesia to allow complete examination of the ear canal and eardrum for underlying causes.

-Exposure to water is the most common predisposing cause of yeast infections.
+Exposure to water is the most common predisposing cause of yeast otitis in dogs.
 These are common in Labrador and golden retrievers.
 Client education involves proper ear care after swimming or bathing.
+The proper care involves application of a drying solution to the ears just after swimming or bathing.
 The proper care involves application of a drying solution to the ears just after swimming or bathing.
 In dogs with pendulous ears, it is advantageous to keep the earflaps on top of the head while drying.
 Some clients use soft ponytail holders around both ears during the drying process.
 “Swimmers ear” drying solutions usually contain alcohol and can be used effectively if there is not ulceration in the ear canal.
 Ulcerated ears require a more soothing astringent solution such as Epi-Otic®.
 The client is notified that these conditions are a byproduct of the moist environment in the ear canal and the infection will return periodically despite diligent maintenance at home.